If you’ve read anything related to startups, marketing or online business in the last few years, you’ve undoubtedly heard of growth hacking.

 Systems thinking involves the deep understanding that everything which happens is part of a system, or a sequence of cause and effect events that are interrelated.
 Results, whether good or bad, are the natural outworkings of the good or bad systems and processes that gave rise to them.
 The easiest way to ensure good outcomes are to have well-managed systems.
 By managing or neglecting the systems that make up your life and business, you set yourself up for success or failure.

 This refers to the skillset of an individual growth hacker.
-It can be visualized in the shape of a “T”.
-The line on top represents breadth of knowledge, and the vertical line represents depth of knowledge.
-Because growth hacking is such a broad field, most growth hackers have a basic level of competency in many areas, and specialize in just a few areas.
+It can be visualised in the shape of a “T”.
+The line on top represents the breadth of knowledge, and the vertical line represents the depth of knowledge.
+Because growth hacking is such a broad field, most growth hackers have a basic level of competency in many areas, and specialise in just a few areas.
 In a team, it is important to know each individual’s T-shape so that members can leverage each other’s strengths.

 Traction is momentum.
 It means the fish are starting to bite.
 It can mean that your website is getting traffic, users are converting, or customers are starting to buy.
 Growth hackers often talk about traction channels, referring to the individual marketing channels that are gaining traction.